What is the order-to-cash process? A step-by-step guide

 Now that you understand the essential processes of the Order-to-Cash cycle, let’s look at ways you can optimize the order-to-cash (O2C) in your business.

-What are the most common challenges businesses face in the order-to-cash cycle?
+What are the most common challenges businesses face in the order-to-cash process?

 Reviewing the aforementioned steps, it becomes evident that the O2C cycle significantly influences various crucial aspects of business operations: